COPT-Public/HDSDP/README.md

 HDSDP implements a dual-scaling interior point method for sparse Semi-definite programming problems (SDPs).
 The solver interits several features from  **DSDP5.8** [1] and presents some new aspects for the dual-scaling algorithm.
 HDSDP is written in ANSI C and is maintained by Cardinal Operations COPT development team.
 More features are still under active development.

+### New release

+HDSDP is now undergoing a major update, equipped with a conic interface and flexible linear system routines.
+See branch hdsdp-dev for more details.

 #### Solver overview

 HDSDP solves standard form semi-definite programs expressed by